What is the difference between analog and digital signals?

 In summary, the main difference between analog and digital signals lies in their nature of representation and the way information is encoded and transmitted.
 Analog signals are continuous and can have infinite possibilities, whereas digital signals are discrete and limited to specific values.

-by janis.feest , 6 months ago
+by janis.feest , a year ago

 @maxwell.doyle